Tenet Healthcare (NYSE:THC) Updates Q3 2021 Earnings Guidance

-Tenet Healthcare (NYSE:THC) issued an update on its third quarter 2021 earnings guidance on Wednesday morning.
+Tenet Healthcare (NYSE:THC) updated its third quarter 2021 earnings guidance on Wednesday.
 The company provided earnings per share guidance of $0.730-$1.060 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $1.060.
 The company issued revenue guidance of $4.60 billion-$4.80 billion, compared to the consensus revenue estimate of $4.88 billion.Tenet Healthcare also updated its FY 2021 guidance to $5.230-$5.730 EPS.

-Tenet Healthcare (NYSE:THC) last released its quarterly earnings data on Tuesday, July 20th.
-The company reported $1.59 earnings per share (EPS) for the quarter, topping the Thomson Reuters’ consensus estimate of $1.07 by $0.52.
-Tenet Healthcare had a net margin of 2.26% and a return on equity of 66.42%.
-The firm had revenue of $4.95 billion during the quarter, compared to analysts’ expectations of $4.78 billion.
-During the same period last year, the business earned $1.26 earnings per share.
-Tenet Healthcare’s revenue was up 35.8% compared to the same quarter last year.
-Sell-side analysts forecast that Tenet Healthcare will post 5.21 EPS for the current year.
+Several research firms have recently commented on THC.
+The Goldman Sachs Group began coverage on Tenet Healthcare in a report on Monday, May 3rd.
+They issued a buy rating for the company.
+Seaport Global Securities started coverage on Tenet Healthcare in a report on Friday, July 9th.
+They set a buy rating and a $80.00 price objective for the company.
+Truist lifted their price objective on Tenet Healthcare from $56.00 to $60.00 in a report on Thursday, April 22nd.
+Barclays lifted their price objective on Tenet Healthcare from $55.00 to $62.00 in a report on Friday, April 23rd.
+Finally, Zacks Investment Research cut Tenet Healthcare from a buy rating to a hold rating and set a $72.00 price objective for the company. in a report on Tuesday, June 22nd.
+One research analyst has rated the stock with a sell rating, three have issued a hold rating and twelve have given a buy rating to the stock.
+The stock has a consensus rating of Buy and a consensus target price of $62.60.

-In related news, EVP Howard Hacker sold 6,382 shares of the company’s stock in a transaction on Friday, May 28th.
+In other Tenet Healthcare news, Director Meghan Fitzgerald sold 6,153 shares of the business’s stock in a transaction dated Monday, May 24th.
+The stock was sold at an average price of $63.57, for a total transaction of $391,146.21.
+Following the completion of the sale, the director now owns 33,828 shares of the company’s stock, valued at $2,150,445.96.
+The transaction was disclosed in a document filed with the SEC, which is available through this hyperlink.
+Also, EVP Howard Hacker sold 6,382 shares of the business’s stock in a transaction dated Friday, May 28th.
 The shares were sold at an average price of $66.70, for a total value of $425,679.40.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is accessible through the SEC website.
-Also, Director Meghan Fitzgerald sold 6,153 shares of the company’s stock in a transaction on Monday, May 24th.
-The shares were sold at an average price of $63.57, for a total transaction of $391,146.21.
-Following the completion of the sale, the director now owns 33,828 shares of the company’s stock, valued at approximately $2,150,445.96.
 The disclosure for this sale can be found here.
-Insiders have sold a total of 21,197 shares of company stock valued at $1,371,540 in the last 90 days.
-Insiders own 1.60% of the company’s stock.
+In the last ninety days, insiders sold 21,197 shares of company stock valued at $1,371,540.
+Company insiders own 1.60% of the company’s stock.

 Tenet Healthcare Corporation operates as a diversified healthcare services company.
 The company operates in three segments: Hospital Operations and Other, Ambulatory Care, and Conifer.
 Its general hospitals offer acute care services, operating and recovery rooms, radiology and respiratory therapy services, clinical laboratories, and pharmacies.